servicebinding/spec/README.md

 ## Proposal

-Main section of the doc.
-Has sub-sections that outline the design.
+The following sections outline the details of the specification.

 ### Making a service bindable